 We do not share information about a student’s disability or other identities without the student’s explicit permission.
 Faculty or staff who have questions or concerns can be directed to speak with our office.
 We will only communicate information about the student’s accommodations to the necessary staff/faculty who will be implementing them.

 The Office of Disability Services values a collaborative process as we work with students to establish services.
 Disability Services staff will work with each student on an individual basis to determine reasonable accommodations facilitating access to learning and other student life experiences.
 The information the student provides is an essential component in the determination of reasonable accommodations and services.
-Disability Services staff determine approved accommodations after reviewing the request for support services, supporting documentation of disability (as appropriate), past use of accommodations, and the likely impact of disability on the student’s educational experiences at Ocean County College.
+Disability Services staff determine approved accommodations after reviewing the request for support services, supporting documentation of disability and/or chronic medical condition viewed as a disability (as appropriate), past use of accommodations, and the likely impact of disability on the student’s educational experiences at Ocean County College.

 Students with a documented disability seeking reasonable accommodations and services at Ocean County College should:

-Complete and submit an initial request for accommodations online at go.ocean.edu/intake.
+Complete and submit an initial request for accommodations online using our Intake Form.
 Upon completion of this form, the student will receive a confirmation email of submission.

 Gather documentation of disability for review.
-Supporting documentation such as medical records (e.g. VA Benefit Summary), psychoeducational testing and school records (IEP or 504 Plan) may help guide our conversation and provide information about specific requests.
+Supporting documentation such as medical records (e.g. VA Benefit Summary), comprehensive professional evaluations, psychoeducational testing and school records (IEP or 504 Plan) will help guide our conversation and provide information about specific requests.

 Submit documentation for review.
 Submit documentation using one of the following methods: